cypress-io/cypress-documentation/content/examples/examples/workshop.md

 containerClass: examples
 ---

-## End-to-end Testing with Cypress.io
+## E2E Testing with Cypress.io

-<DocsImage src="/img/examples/end-to-end-testing-workshop.jpg" alt="End-to-end Testing Workshop" ></DocsImage>
+<DocsImage src="/img/examples/end-to-end-testing-workshop.jpg" alt="E2E Testing Workshop" ></DocsImage>

 Cypress has put together a full day workshop that teaches how to test a modern web application using Cypress.
 You can preview the slides here: